valencia21/valencia21.github.io/_posts/2020-12-30-media-mix-modeling-1-naive.markdown

 MMM has also been the subject of several recent research papers at Google, including a [summary of challenges in implementation](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45998.pdf) and a [Bayesian approach to estimating the adstock function](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/b20467a5c27b86c08cceed56fc72ceadb875184a.pdf).

 This post serves as a step in my learning journey, purely for practice, building a traditional MMM by framing it as a simple optimization problem without incorporating adstock.
+I hope to cover improvements to the naive model in separate blog posts.

 ## Naive Approach